 - Schedule routine dental appointments.
 These include a dental cleaning, routine exam as well as radiographs.
 As a reminder, it takes dental decay one year of growth before it shows up on an x-ray.

 Nitrous oxide works well for individuals who have a moderate level of fear or anxiety related to dental work.
-Generally known as “laughing gas”, nitrous oxide can help alleviate anxiety regarding their dental work, whether it is a cleaning, the injection or a dental procedure.
+Generally known as “laughing gas,” nitrous oxide can help alleviate anxiety regarding dental work, whether it is a cleaning, the injection or a dental procedure.

 Laughing gas is really a mild sedative.
-By breathing in a mixture of nitrous oxide and oxygen you are able to acquire and enjoyable sensation which sometimes includes tingling of the fingers and toes.
+By breathing in a mixture of nitrous oxide and oxygen you are able to acquire an enjoyable sensation.
 Patients frequently pay attention to relaxing music of their choice to keep their mind and body relaxed.
 Nitrous oxide is administered simply by breathing allowing for a pleasant dental experience.